-- "Financial Auditor" means a person who is a registered company auditor, or a firm with at least one member who is a registered company auditor, under the provisions of the Corporations Act 2001. - "GVP" means the Gross Value of Production in a particular Industry as calculated at 1 July 2000 and every 12 months thereafter as based on a rolling three year average, using the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) forecast for the current year and the ABARES results for the two preceding years (or the most recently published Australian Bureau of Statistics [ABS] data, if ABARES data is not available, or an estimate agreed by the Relevant Parties). - "Incident" means the occurrence of a confirmed or reasonably held suspicion of an EAD (not including a disease investigation where the provisional diagnosis is that the disease is endemic although it is known that the disease may be an EAD). - "Incident Definition Phase" has the meaning given in clause 6.1. - "Industry" means any field of animal endeavour affected by the diseases included in Schedule 3. - "Industry Representative" means an appropriately accredited person who represents each Industry Party at CCEAD or NMG. - "Industry Party" means a Party which:
+- "Financial Auditor" means a person who is a registered company auditor, or a firm with at least one member who is a registered company auditor, under the provisions of the Corporations Act 2001. - "GVP" means the Gross Value of Production in a particular Industry as calculated at 1 July 2000 and every 12 months thereafter as based on a rolling three year average, using the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) forecast for the current year and the ABARES results for the two preceding years (or the most recently published Australian Bureau of Statistics [ABS] data, if ABARES data is not available, or an estimate agreed by the Relevant Parties). - "Incident" means the occurrence of a confirmed or reasonably held suspicion of an EAD (not including a disease investigation where the provisional diagnosis is that the disease is endemic although it is known that the disease may be an EAD). - "Incident Definition Phase" has the meaning given in clause 6.1. - "Industry" means any field of animal endeavour affected by the diseases included in Schedule 3. - "Industry Representative" means an appropriately accredited person who represents each Industry Party at CCEAD or NMG. - "Industry Liaison Coordinator" or "ILC" means a representative of an affected Industry Party who participates in the operations and decision making processes of an SDCHQ and who undertakes the role of an ILC as described in AUSVETPLAN.

-- (a) is a member of Animal Health Australia; or - (b) was an associate member of Animal Health Australia as at 30 June 2015 and has remained as associate member of Animal Health Australia continuously since that time, and which is nationally representative of an Industry.
+- "Industry Liaison Officer" or "ILO" means a representative of an affected Industry Party who contributes to the operations and decision making process within an LDCC and who undertakes the role of an ILO as described in AUSVETPLAN. - "Industry Party" means a Party which: - (a) is a member of Animal Health Australia; or - (b) was an associate member of Animal Health Australia as at 30 June 2015 and has remained as associate member of Animal Health Australia continuously since that time, and which is nationally representative of an Industry.

-- "Lead Agency(s)" means the department or agency within each State(s) or Territory(s) which is responsible for leading the conduct of an EADRP within their State(s) or Territory(s) in accordance with the procedure set out in Part A of Schedule 4. - "LCC Liaison Livestock Industry function" means a representative of an affected Industry Party who performs a liaison function and acts as the official conduit between the Incident Management Team at the Local Control Centre (LCC) and the affected industry(ies) as described in AUSVETPLAN. - "SCC Liaison Livestock Industry" means a representative of an affected Industry Party who performs a liaison function and acts as the official conduit between the Coordination Management Team at the State Control Centre (SCC) and the affected industry(ies) as described in AUSVETPLAN. - "Meeting" means participation in meetings which includes participation in person or by: - (a) telephone; - (b) videoconference; or - (c) any other means of communication.
+- "Lead Agency(s)" means the department or agency within each State(s) or Territory(s) which is responsible for leading the conduct of an EADRP within their State(s) or Territory(s) in accordance with the procedure set out in Part A of Schedule 4.

+- "Meeting" means participation in meetings which includes participation in person or by:

+- (a) telephone;

+- (b) videoconference; or

+- (c) any other means of communication.